dpmagill/iphys-toolbox/README.md

 For interest in a commercial license, please contact the author.

-Note: the author claims no affilation with iPhys Toolbox.
+Note: the author claims no affilation with iPhys Toolbox, which is the property of its respective owners.

 ### GNU General Public License, Version 2